kematzy/conky/Conky-Man-Page.md

   > Load1 average graph, similar to xload, with optional colours in hex, minus the #.
 Uses a logarithmic scale (to see small numbers) when you use the `-l` switch.
 Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).

 * `lua function_name (function parameters)`
   > Executes a Lua function with given parameters, then prints the returned string.
-See also 'lua_load' on how to load scripts.
-Conky puts 'conky_' in front of function_name to prevent accidental calls to the wrong function unless you put you place 'conky_' in front of it yourself.
+See also `'lua_load'` on how to load scripts.
+Conky puts `'conky_'` in front of `function_name` to prevent accidental calls to the wrong function unless you put you place `'conky_'` in front of it yourself.

 * `lua_bar (height, width) function_name (function parameters)`
   > Executes a Lua function with given parameters and draws a bar.
 Expects result value to be an integer between 0 and 100.
 See also 'lua_load' on how to load scripts.
-Conky puts 'conky_' in front of function_name to prevent accidental calls to the wrong function unless you put you place 'conky_' in front of it yourself.
+Conky puts `'conky_'` in front of `function_name` to prevent accidental calls to the wrong function unless you put you place `'conky_'` in front of it yourself.

 * `lua_gauge (height, width) function_name (function parameters)`
   > Executes a Lua function with given parameters and draws a gauge.
 Expects result value to be an integer between 0 and 100.
 See also `'lua_load'` on how to load scripts.
 Conky puts `'conky_'` in front of function_name to prevent accidental calls to the wrong function unless you put you place 'conky_' in front of it yourself.

 * `lua_graph function_name (height),(width) (gradient colour 1) (gradient colour 2) (scale) (-t) (-l)`
   > Executes a Lua function with and draws a graph.
 Expects result value to be any number, and by default will scale to show the full range.
-See also 'lua_load' on how to load scripts.
-Takes the switch '-t' to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
-Conky puts 'conky_' in front of function_name to prevent accidental calls to the wrong function unless you put you place 'conky_' in front of it yourself.
+See also `'lua_load'` on how to load scripts.
+Takes the switch `'-t'` to use a temperature gradient, which makes the gradient values change depending on the amplitude of a particular graph value (try it and see).
+Conky puts `'conky_'` in front of `function_name` to prevent accidental calls to the wrong function unless you put you place `'conky_'` in front of it yourself.

 * `lua_parse function_name (function parameters)`
-  > Executes a Lua function with given parameters as per $lua, then parses and prints the result value as per the syntax for the conky.text section.
-See also 'lua_load' on how to load scripts.
-Conky puts 'conky_' in front of function_name to prevent accidental calls to the wrong function unless you put you place 'conky_' in front of it yourself.
+  > Executes a Lua function with given parameters as per $lua, then parses and prints the result value as per the syntax for the `conky.text` section.
+See also `'lua_load'` on how to load scripts.
+Conky puts `'conky_'` in front of `function_name` to prevent accidental calls to the wrong function unless you put you place `'conky_'` in front of it yourself.

 * `machine`
   > Machine, i686 for example

 * `mails (mailbox) (interval)`
   > Mail  count  in the specified mailbox or your mail spool if not.
 Both mbox and maildir type mailboxes are supported.
 You can use a program like fetchmail to get mails from some server using your favourite protocol.
-See also new_mails.
+See also `new_mails`.

 * `mboxscan (-n number of messages to print) (-fw from width) (-sw subject width) mbox`
   > Print a summary of recent messages in an mbox format mailbox. mbox parameter is the filename of the mailbox (can be encapsulated using `'"'`, ie. `${mboxscan -n 10 "/home/brenden/some box"}`